travis-ci/docs-travis-ci-com/user/travis-ci-vcs-proxy.md

 1. If you are on Assembla Cloud: you need an Assembla Cloud account with `Owner` rights to the space containing P4 or SVN repository.
    - Using SVN, you will need to connect via the `svn+ssh` protocol and prepare at least one SSH key necessary to link the TCI Proxy entry to your SVN  repositories.
-   - To generate the access token for the P4 repository, access the P4 repository via the Command Line Tool.
+   - To generate the access token for the P4 repository, access the P4 repository via the Command Line Tool which you can grab [here](https://www.perforce.com/products/helix-core-apps/command-line-client).
 2. If you host your own P4/SVN server: the server must be reachable via a public network (Internet) w/o VPN connection.
 In addition, you need admin rights at the server to deploy post-commit hook scripts that send notifications on commits to TCI VCS Proxy.
 Please verify the `Supported integration` and `Authorization engine` that TCI VCS Proxy integration supports (see table above).
 3. Sign-up for closed beta.
 4. Google Authenticator application to configure 2 Factor Authentication (2FA) within TCI Proxy.